Operations against the Marri and Khetran tribes: Background

-The Khetran tribe are of mixed Baloch and Pathan origin and their territory lies to the north of the Marri and their only other neighbours are Pathans.
+The Khetran tribe are of Baloch origin and their territory lies to the north of the Marri and their only other neighbours are Pathans.
 Their leader, the tomundar, was based at the capital Barkhan.
 Their lands consist of a series of fertile valleys.
 By the late 19th century they were closely linked with the Marris, Bugtis and Lagharis.
 The British authorities passed messages to the Khetrans via the Lagharis.
 They were described as a peaceful tribe in 1879, not noted for raiding.
 They sometimes came into conflict with the British for harbouring fugitives and accepting stolen property.

 Prelude

 During the early 20th century the Marri had become more restive.
 The First World War, a major draw on British manpower, began in 1914.
 The Marri carried out a series of raids in 1915 and 1916 for which they received light punishment from the British administration.
 In July 1917 members of the tribe quarrelled with men from the neighbouring Bugti, resulting in the deaths of six Marri and four Bugti and the wounding of two Marri and three Bugti.
 The quarrel was resolved by a jirga, a traditional meeting of tribal leaders, in November.
 In August 1917 the Marri quarrelled with the Khetrans, leading to the deaths of two Marri and three Khetrans.